Sunday, 30 October 2016

 Great Ormond Street Teaching Hospital and the College of Surgeons

 This large and imposing structure is where many of the victims of the Marauder’s handiwork were brought for first aid and treatment.
-The party while find an efficient and dutiful staff at work here, but turnover is high, as doctors move on from here to establish their own practices once they’ve matriculated.
+The party will find an efficient and dutiful staff at work here, but turnover is high, as doctors move on from here to establish their own practices once they’ve matriculated.
 Some of the more recent outrages while be recalled by the present incumbents, but the more distant events will ring no bells at all.

 That being said, while the doctors come and go, the nursing and administrative staff are more permanent and talking to this level of the institution may reap greater rewards.
 Ignoring the doctors, though, in favour of the ‘menials’ might cause offence, so the party should tread warily.
 Nurses, orderlies and porters have long memories about interesting incidents and, best of all, have connexions with the streets, allowing them to piece together bits of information that the doctors are too high-brow and lofty to deal with.